artempimushkin/NumToWords/README.md

-﻿# NickBuhro.NumToWords
+﻿# NumToWords.netStandard

 C# library for converting numbers to words.

-The current version of the library is also [available on NuGet](https://www.nuget.org/packages/NickBuhro.NumToWords).
+The current version of the library is also [available on NuGet](https://www.nuget.org/packages/NumToWords.Standard).

 ## Features